LBB7473/Project-2/Sy/datapage.md

     - Population Size (Pop_18olde) - The population size for that ZIPCODE
   - Limitations
     - The dataset will be reduced to only include the zipcodes that are also present in the Los Angeles Index of Change and Cigarette and Tobacco Retailers datasets
-2. Los Angeles Index of Change from The GeoHub, City of Los Angeles https://geohub.lacity.org/datasets/57e9231c3bd34d44ae49b309b0cb440e_1?geometry=-121.025%2C33.622%2C-115.798%2C34.419&selectedAttribute=HH_Incom_2
+2. Los Angeles Index of Change https://geohub.lacity.org/datasets/57e9231c3bd34d44ae49b309b0cb440e_1?geometry=-121.025%2C33.622%2C-115.798%2C34.419&selectedAttribute=HH_Incom_2

 Disclaimer: We will largely be using definitions as noted by The GeoHub, City of Los Angeles as to avoid straying from the intended interpretation of the dataset.